h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Tweedie models
 ''''''''''''''

 Tweedie distributions are a family of distributions that include gamma, normal, Poisson, and their combinations.
 Tweedie distributions are especially useful for modeling positive continuous variables with exact zeros.
-The variance of the Tweedie distribution is proportional to the :math:`p`-{th} power of the mean :math:`var(y_i) = \phi\mu{^p_i}`, where :math:`\phi` is the dispersion parameter and :math:`p` is the variance power.
+The variance of the Tweedie distribution is proportional to the :math:`p`-th power of the mean :math:`var(y_i) = \phi\mu{^p_i}`, where :math:`\phi` is the dispersion parameter and :math:`p` is the variance power.

-The Tweedie distribution is parametrized by variance power :math:`p` while :math:`\phi` is an unknown constant.
+The Tweedie distribution is parameterized by variance power :math:`p` while :math:`\phi` is an unknown constant.
 It is defined for all :math:`p` values except in the (0,1) interval and has the following distributions as special cases:

 - :math:`p = 0`: Normal
 - :math:`p = 1`: Poisson